etingof/pysnmp/docs/source/docs/api-reference.rst

 ------------

 SNMP engine may serve several instances of the same MIB within possibly multiple SNMP entities.
-SNMP context is a method to unambiguously identify a collection of MIB variables behind SNMP engine.
+SNMP context is a tool for unambiguously identifying a collection of MIB variables behind the SNMP engine.
 See :RFC:`3411#section-3.3.1` for details.

 .. note::

-   SNMP context is only defined within SNMPv3 framework.
-For SNMPv1/v2c architecture integration :RFC:`2576#section-5.1` introduces interoperability aid which is available through :py:class:`~pysnmp.hlapi.CommunityData`.
+   The SNMP context information is not tied to SNMPv3/USM user, but it is transferred in SNMPv3 message header.

+   Legacy SNMPv1/v2c protocols do not accommodate the SNMP context information at all.

+   To fit legacy SNMPv1/SNMPv2c systems into unified SNMPv3 architecture, the mapping procedure is introduced by :RFC:`2576#section-5.1` which essentially lets you first configure and then supply the missing items (e.g. *contextName*, *contextEngineId* and other) to the upper layers of SNMP stack based on SNMPv1/v2c *communityName* and transport endpoint.

+   The SNMP context information necessary for this mapping procedure to operate is supplied through the :py:class:`~pysnmp.hlapi.CommunityData` object.

 .. toctree::
    :maxdepth: 2